-8.2 SECTION 78 APPLICATIONS
+9.2 SECTION 78 APPLICATIONS

-An application fee is payable to review the value of a property in terms of section 78 of the Act
+An application fee is required to review the property valuation in terms of section 78 of the Act.

-8.3 METHOD AND TIME OF PAYMENT:
+9.3 METHOD AND TIME OF PAYMENT:

 Council shall recover an annual levy payable:

 - (a) On a monthly basis in twelve (12) equal instalments on or before the due date as determined by council; or - (b) Single or one (1) annual amount, as may be agreed to with the owner of the property on or before the due date as determined by council - (c) From the owner as a whole on the billing date (No prorata in the case of transfer of property and the registration date). - (d) Interest on arrear rates shall be charged at the rate determined by council from time to time.